VVipJain/Bank-Loan-Report/README.md

 * Loan Portfolio Overview: A comprehensive view of the total number of loans, total loan amount disbursed, average loan size, and loan types.

-* Customer Demographics: Analysis of loan distribution based on customer demographics such as employment status, and geographic location.
+* Customer Demographics: Analysis of loan distribution based on customer demographics such as employment length, and geographic location.

-* Loan Performance Analysis: Metrics on repayment rates, delinquencies, default rates, and overall loan performance.
+* Loan Performance Analysis: Metrics on interest rates, delinquencies, default rates, and overall loan performance.

 * Risk Assessment: Identification of high-risk loans and customers based on factors like debt-to-income ratio.